HajkD/Gaubert_et_al_2017/README.md

                 main = "ONSEN insertion counts in euchromatic loci (332 out of 338 insertions)", with_facet = FALSE
         )

+# count for each sliding window in euchromatin how many random insertions have been observed
 SlidingWindow_count_random_ONSEN_insertions_euchromatin <-
         count_overlap("Ath_partition_1Mb_euchromatin_filtered.bed",
                       "Ath_random_insertions.bed")